KnockturnMC/marauder/README.md

 5. The operator notifies the controller about the update, through which the controller can update its ***is*** state.
 6. The operator starts the server again.

-## Builder
+## Client

-The marauder builder is a simple cli tool that is capable of building [marauder artefacts](#marauder-artefact) and uploading them to the [controller](#controller).
+The marauder client is a simple cli tool that is capable of building [marauder artefacts](#marauder-artefact) and uploading them to the [controller](#controller).

 # Marauder artefact